Your experience is of great importance to us. From before your first viewing and beyond, we’re on hand to offer advice and support.

 When you are out viewing properties you should look at things that are important to you but not necessarily obvious at first, broadband, mobile phone reception and cable/satellite TV are always going to be important factors to consider.
 Check out the space inside cupboards and wardrobes for storage space, what furniture and kitchen appliances are included within the rental as well as parking arrangements and any outdoor space with the property.
 The property will have an Energy Performance Certificate (EPC) which gives a guide on the energy efficiency of the property which will affect your energy bills.

 The rental market moves much faster than the sales market so if you see the perfect property, you may have to act quickly to secure it.
 We recommend always being prepared with the relevant documents such as a form of identification and confirmation of your address.

-Once you have found the right flat or house to call home you will need to put a reservation fee down to state your intention as well as providing more information to the agent about when you want to move.
+Once you have found the right flat or house to call home you will need to pay a holding deposit of 1 weeks rent to state your intention as well as providing more information to the agent about when you want to move.

 You will need to provide proof of your "Right to Rent" under the immigration act.

 You will be asked to give references to your prospective landlord and letting agent to confirm that you have rented in the past without any major problems, this is commonly completed on line using a specialist reference company.
 As part of this process you will be asked to provide

 - Three years' address history and Landlord details for any property rented in the last three years

 - Confirmation of employer and annual income (the reference companies will need to see that your annual salary is at least equal to the monthly rental multiplied by 30)

 - No adverse credit in the form of a county court judgment, bankruptcy order or similar